smartcontractkit/documentation/src/pages/vrf/v2/estimating-costs.md

   import { Tabs } from "@components/Tabs"
 ---

-This guide explains how to estimate VRF costs when using the _direct funding_ method.
+This guide explains how to estimate VRF costs for both the subscription and direct funding methods.

 ## Understanding transaction costs